 When wear or damage is suspected, disassembly and cleaning may be required to determine the extent of needed repairs.
 Individual parts may be replaced, with the exception of the drive collar, which is not field replaceable.
-Refer to the illustration at right.
+Refer to the table and illustration on the following page.